 Well, sure, but the fact is what's happening in microbiology and genomics is what was happening with computers in the 60s and 70s.
 I am only joking, but still there's that element of truth.

 Musk.
 He's been consistent for over 10 years.
 Founding OpenAI because of his fear of Google/Microsoft's corporate AI would lead to a certain doom.
 Yet at the end because OpenAI was his "donation" project due to its "non profit" status initially, he got blindsided when they chose to convert to a "for profit" structure.
-Then made the deal with Microsoft where they give them 50% of the control of the company, training, etc. It was an absolute fuck up.
+Then made the deal with Microsoft where they give them 50% of the control of the company, training, etc. It was an absolute frick up.
 So Sam Altman can not be trusted.
 Microsoft has never had the best of intentions.

 Musk atleast puts his money into where his mouth is.